Manx love poem

 Yn daan s’aaley aym

 She my « ta graïh aym ort » jerrinagh.

 → Poem the mirror ←

-A translation into Manx (Gaelg).
-This Gaelic language, close to Scottish Gaelic, counts 1,500 speakers.
-My love poem, is for a pretty woman of Man island, a young lady surrounded by cats without tail.
+A translation of the love poem into Manx (Manx Gaelic, Autonym : Gaelg, Gailck), and some verses for a pretty woman of Man island, a young lady surrounded by cats without tail.

 The Manx is a Celtic dialect of Man island close to Scottish Gaelic, including Scandinavian elements, one consider it as a dialect of Scottish Gaelic.
 This Gaelic language is therefore not very far from Irish Gaelic; it has 1,500 speakers.

 The word Gaelic, refers to the group of Celtic languages spoken in Scotland, Ireland and Man.
 Originally there is a primitive Irish, from which descend, an old, then middle, then modern Irish, as well as the Manx, and the Gaelic of Scotland.

 The first traces of this ancestor of Gaelic languages date from the 4-6th century, these are names inscribed on ogham stones.
 Gaelic spoken in Man dates from the beginning of the 17th century.